Vietnamese rice: A special delicacy that everyone should try

 Vietnamese rice with delicious taste is now adored by many rice eaters around the world

-Vietnamese rice existed in the Van Lang civilization, around 208-179 BC.
-From there, Vietnamese farmers have continuously developed cultivating methods, instruments to create many famous Vietnamese rice varieties.
+- Origin: Vietnamese rice existed in the Van Lang civilization, around 208-179 BC.
+From there, Vietnamese farmers have continuously developed cultivating methods, and instruments to create many famous Vietnamese rice varieties.
 Vietnamese rice is also the main ingredient in creating many Vietnamese delicacies like Banh Chung, Banh Giay, etc.

 Vietnamese rice: Famous types